ALoafOfDvDs/OSP_discord_bot/README.md

 ### revelereventreset.js
 Implementation of the "/revelereventreset" command.
 This will immediately reset the event channel permissions to a locked state.

+### help.js
+Implementation of the "/help" command.
+This command will display to the caller the functionality of the discord bot.

+### addmod.js
+Implementation of the "/addmod" command.
+This command will require knowing a specific user, their status as a moderator, their access permissions to specific google sheets, and their email address.
+It will use these values to add that user's email address to a list of addresses that have been given permissions to view and/or edit particular google sheets, as well as give them those permissions.

+### removemod.js
+Implementation of the "/removemod" command.
+This command asks for a particular user.
+It will then attempt to find that user in the database full of users who have access to google sheets.
+If found, the user will have all their access permissions revoked, and will be deleted from the sheet.

+### seegooglepermissions.js
+Implementation of the "/seegooglepermissions.js" command.
+This command will ask for a particular user.
+It will then attempt to find that user in the database full of users who have access to google sheets.
+If found, the command will reply listing out what sheets that user has access to, as well as what permissions they have.

 ## const
 ### channelid.js
 This file contains all of the const variables referencing various channel ids for both the testing and production discord servers.

+### paths.js
+This file contains all of the paths to various files